hackfest/hackfest.github.com/README.md

-## Website for Monthly Hackathon in Pune, India.
+## Monthly Hackathon in Pune, India.
 ===================

 Visit http://hackfest.in for more about it.
-First Hackathon on Saturday, 5th May - 2012.
+Second Hackathon on 23rd June - 2012.
+Join us :)